Skip to content

 Balance Selector

-Check for approvals
+Check for Approvals

 If you select an ERC20 token as the source token to complete a transaction, you will need to make sure the user has granted Decent's UTB contract on the source chain an approval to spend the required amount for the transaction.
 Decent's React components abstract this step (only ever approving the amount required for a transaction); however, you will need to be mindful of it if you are building with our Hooks or APIs.